supabase/supabase-flutter/README.md

 );
 ```

-You can also use `EmptyLocalStorage` to disable session persistance:
+You can also use `EmptyLocalStorage` to disable session persistence:

 ```dart
 Supabase.initialize(